nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 * `importcsv n/2`
   * Reads from CSV treating the 2nd row as names, 3rd row as phone numbers, 4th row as email address, 5th row as tagged.

 ### Archiving data files `[coming in v2.0]`

 _Details coming soon ..._

+### Batch and Range Commands

+### Operate on Contacts by Conditional Clause : `batch`

+If the given condition is satisfied, it returns a group of contacts

+Format: `batch COMMAND where/CONDITION`

+* The commands include list, edit, delete
+* The `CONDITION` field must conform to the following syntax: `TERM OP TERM`
+  * Valid operators for the `OP` field are `>`, `<`, `=`, `!=`, `LIKE`
+  * A `TERM` may be an attribute of a person or a constant value
+Examples:
+* `batch delete where/name LIKE A%`
+  * Deletes all persons whose name start with A (case-sensitive)
+* `batch Edit p/87438806 where/ p/Phone = 87438807 `
+    * Edit contact with phone matches keyword 87438807 change to 87438806

+### Operate on Contacts within Range : `range`

+Perform actions on a group of contacts

+Format: `range COMMAND from/INDEX_FROM to/INDEX_TO`

+* Performs the specified COMMAND on all contacts between the specified range of `INDEX_FROM` to `INDEX_TO`
+* The allowed operations in `COMMAND` are
+  * list
+  * edit
+  * delete
+* The `INDEX_FROM` and `INDEX_TO` parameters must be **positive integers**, and refer to the index number shown in the **displayed contact list**
+* `INDEX_FROM` must be less than `INDEX_TO` must be supplied, otherwise the command will perform no operation
+* `COMMAND` must be a valid command
+* The resultant effect of the command is dependent on the performed action

+Examples:
+* `range edit e/johndoe@example.com from/6 to/10`
+  * Sets the email address of the 6th to 10th contacts in the address book to `johndoe@example.com`
+* `range delete from/2 to/3`
+  * Deletes the 2nd and 3rd contacts in the Address Book

+### Chaining Commands: `&&`

+Perform actions on a group of contacts

+Format: `COMMAND_A && COMMAND_B`

+* Call multiple commands
+* The syntax of `COMMAND_A` and `COMMAND_B` must be correct
+* A valid command must be supplied before and after the `&&` operator, otherwise the command will fail
+Examples:
+* `editAppointment 6 l/360 && listAppointments`
+    * Edits the 6th to 10th appointments in the list of appointments to have a duration of 6 hours.
+Then list all appointments in the Schedule
+* `deleteAppointment 2 && addAppointment n/Contract Signing With Charlie d/22-10-2022 t/16:30 p/1 l/300`
+    * Deletes the 2nd appointment in the list of appointments.
+      Creates a 5-hour appointment named "Contract Signing With Charlie" on 22nd Oct 2022 at 4:30 PM, associated with the first person in the contact list

 --------------------------------------------------------------------------------------------------------------------